boomer121/breezecoin/doc/build-osx.md

 Running
 -------

-It's now available at `./vertcoind`, provided that you are still in the `src` directory.
+It's now available at `./breezecoind`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./vertcoind` to get the filename where it should be put, or just try these
+Run `./breezecoind` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=vertcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Breezecoin/vertcoin.conf"
+    echo -e "rpcuser=breezecoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Breezecoin/breezecoin.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/Breezecoin/vertcoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Breezecoin/breezecoin.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours.

 Other commands:

-    ./vertcoind --help  # for a list of command-line options.
+    ./breezecoind --help  # for a list of command-line options.
-    ./vertcoind -daemon # to start the vertcoin daemon.
+    ./breezecoind -daemon # to start the breezecoin daemon.
-    ./vertcoind help    # When the daemon is running, to get a list of RPC commands
+    ./breezecoind help    # When the daemon is running, to get a list of RPC commands